 Furthermore, on an impressive note, account holders paying an annual premium of $20 to $50 can claim a 25 percent refund.

-Arguably, the heart of the restitution lies in the free credit-monitoring service from AllClear as its retail value was put up tentatively at $14.95 per month by the lawyers, but the settlement didn’t outlay the exact amount that Yahoo has conceded to pay AllClear to make up for the losses of the affected account holders, and so the rate remains open to conjecture.
+Arguably, the heart of the restitution lies in the free credit-monitoring service from AllClear as its retail value was put up tentatively at $14.95 per month by the lawyers.
+Still, the settlement didn’t outlay the exact amount that Yahoo has conceded to pay AllClear to make up for the losses of the affected account holders, and so the rate remains open to conjecture.
 However, as the settlement includes the credit-monitoring service, and the lawyers for Yahoo’s account holders have appreciated the settlement as a positive step, the restitution majorly hinges on the credit-monitoring service.

 Damage estimation varies case-to-case from one account holder to another, with the experts estimating the value of the personal information contained in email accounts as ranging from $1 to $8 per account, amounting to a probable whopping bill of more than $1 billion for Yahoo if it had lost the case.
 But thankfully the situation took a favorable turn as Yahoo challenged the damage estimates by asserting that few of the users had submitted false information about their names, birthdates and some personal life details.